AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 The main creator of the [*a-file-icon*](https://github.com/ihodev/a-file-icon) plugin for Sublime, which replaces the original file icons to their logo counterparts, making them easier to differentiate and greatly improving the visibility in projects.
-He created a whole lot of icons that the Material Theme Plugins are using, and provided an easy way to create new icons, thus allowing further customization of the Material Theme.
+He created a lot of icons that the Material Theme Plugins are using, and provided an easy way to create new icons, thus allowing further customization of the Material Theme.

 He is now retired from the Open Source community but the Sublime Text Community took the reins of the project and are now